ajcwebdev/mintbean-nuxt-test/README.md

 git branch -M main
 ```

-Create a repo on GitHub called `mintbean-nuxt` and then enter these commands:
+Create a repo on GitHub called `mintbean-nuxt` and then enter these commands with your own GitHub username in place of `ajcwebdev`:

 ```bash
 git remote add origin https://github.com/ajcwebdev/mintbean-nuxt.git